-First of all, The Child Support obligation may be reduced if the order goes beyond what is outlined in the Texas family code as far as the amount of payment.
+First of all, The Child Support obligation may be reduced if the order goes beyond what is outlined in the Texas family code regarding the payment amount.
 Typically, a parent cannot be ordered to pay more than 1/2 of their monthly net income in child support.
 If your ex-spouse or child's other parent is currently obligated to pay more than this per month, then it is certainly possible that the payments owed each month could be reduced by court intervention.

 Assuming that a modification case is filed wherein your child's opposing parent asks to have their current child support obligation reduced, this may also be an option for them.
 For instance, your ex-spouse may truly be in a situation where they cannot afford to pay a specific number of child support payments based on a loss and income associated with the pandemic.
 While you probably would not be willing to eliminate any future obligation, the fact is that you can almost always work with the other parent to bring child support into a range that is reasonable based on that parent's circumstances.

 Another circumstance that may be worth considering is whether or not you have remarried.
 If you have remarried and your current spouse is willing and interested in adopting your child Verb, you may discuss that option with your child's biological parent.
-Depending on your family's circumstances, this would be a way to have your child's biological parents' rights terminated while ensuring that your current spouse can enter into a parent-child relationship in a seamless fashion.
+Depending on your family's circumstances, this would be a way to terminate your child's biological parents' rights while ensuring that your current spouse can enter into a parent-child relationship seamlessly.

 What to do if your child or their parent is threatening to have their parental rights terminated?